peanutyost/Network-Logging/README.md

 # Network Traffic DNS Logger

+> **⚠️ BETA WARNING:** This software is currently in beta phase.
+It may contain bugs, incomplete features, and breaking changes.
+Use at your own risk.
+We recommend testing in a non-production environment before deploying.

 A comprehensive network monitoring application that captures all network traffic, extracts DNS queries, logs them to a database, and provides a web-based UI with analytics and threat hunting tools.

 ## Features